hostingwithdocker/gatewaywithkong/README.md

 6. Add a new connection, give the name and admin url `http://kong:8001/`
 7. Start config Kong on KongA
 8. At the second login, you don't need to do steps above

+## Explain the stack

+### Components and words:

+#### 1. The API Gateway
+The API Gateway takes all the requests from the clients, then routes them to the appropriate microservice with request routing, composition, and protocol translation.
+Typically it handles a request by invoking multiple microservices and aggregating the results, to determine the best path.
+It can translate between web protocols and web-unfriendly protocols that are used internally. ([more](https://www.nginx.com/learn/api-gateway/))

+#### 2. Kong
+Kong is deployed on top of reliable technologies like NGINX and Apache Cassandra or PostgreSQL, and provides you with an easy-to-use RESTful API to operate and configure the system.
+Once Kong is running, every client request being made to the API will hit Kong first and then be proxied to the final API.
+In between requests and responses Kong will execute any installed plugins, extending the API feature set.
+Kong effectively becomes the entry point for every API request. ([more](https://konghq.com/solutions/gateway/))

+#### 3. Konga
+An Elegant Kong GUI, open source tool that enables you to manage your Kong API Gateway with ease ([more](https://pantsel.github.io/konga/)).
+The original Kong Api Gateway works with an Admin RESTful API.
+It has no native UI to interact with, but there is an Enterprise UI tool you can paid alternatively Konga.